-• US and EU legislation on DOT (US) and UN ADR (EU) for Environmentally hazardous substances
+• US and EU legislation on DOT (US) and UN ADR (EU) for Environmentally Hazardous substances

-There is a discrepancy between US and EU legislation on DOT (US) and UN ADR (EU) for Environmentally hazardous substances, leading to situations where chemicals are classified as hazardous goods in the EU, whereas they are not classified as such in the US.
-The requirement of reportable quantity limits in the US, leads to the opposite where chemicals are classified as hazardous goods in the US, but not in Europe.
-These differences lead to significant administrative burden when transporting goods between regions and delays in shipments.
+There is a discrepancy between US and EU legislation on DOT (US) and UN ADR (EU) for Environmentally Hazardous substances, leading to situations where chemicals are classified as hazardous goods in the EU, whereas they are not classified as such in the US.
+The requirement of reportable quantity limits in the US leads to the opposite situation, whereby chemicals are classified as hazardous goods in the US, but not in Europe.
+These differences result in a significant administrative burden when transporting goods between regions, as well as delays in shipments.